lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 Each of these categories of investors have separate tax concerns that a fund sponsor must address through fund structuring or investment structuring.

+Third, we should categorize the portfolio investments of a <abbr>PE</abbr>/<abbr>VC</abbr> fund into two broad categories:

+* **U.S. portfolio investments:** Businesses incorporated in the U.S. and having their principal places of business in the U.S.
+* **Foreign portfolio investments:** Businesses incorporated outside the U.S. and having their principal places of business outside the U.S.

-Third, we should understand how a fund is typically structured, in the absence of any compelling tax structuring, in order to better understand how tax structuring for all these investors affects the basic structure.
+Fourth, we should understand how a fund is typically structured, in the absence of any compelling tax structuring, in order to better understand how tax structuring for all these investors affects the basic structure.

 A typical, plain-vanilla <abbr>PE</abbr>/<abbr>VC</abbr> fund will be structured as a limited partnership (as shown in [Figure 1](#fig01)):